 Abel Ferry’s High Lane is a French language film that – like most foreign language films – should be watched with subtitles, rather than the opting for the dubbed version.
 I bring this up because the first time I saw the flick, it was via Netflix and the only audio option was with English language dubbing.
 Upon my first watch, I was so put off by the awful dubbing that I almost gave up in the first ten minutes.
 But I’m glad I didn’t, as High Lane is a truly exceptional feature filled with intense action sequences, legitimate scares, and beautiful cinematography.

-Five friends come together for a climbing adventure in the Croatian Mountains in High Lane.
+The picture finds five friends coming together for a climbing adventure in the Croatian Mountains.
 After arriving at their destination, they learn that their planned route has been shut down.
-Rather than do the sensible thing and turn back– that would make for a very short movie–they throw caution to the wind and attempt to make the climb anyway.
-Not long after they begin their ascent, the climbers are met with a series of obstacles that range in severity from annoying to life threatening.
-But little do the thrill-seeking friends know, they have yet to face the worst of the challenges they will be met with before the day’s end.
+Rather than do the sensible thing and turn back–which would make for a very short movie–they throw caution to the wind and attempt to make the climb anyway.
+Not long after they begin their ascent, the climbers are met with a series of setbacks that range in severity from inconvenient to life threatening.
+But little do the thrill-seeking comrades know, the worst is yet to come.

 High Lane is a high-energy horror/adventure film that combines breathtaking scenery with high-octane thrills and plenty of gore.
-All of the elements work together to create a thrilling and very entertaining viewing experience.
+All of the elements work together to create a thrilling and highly entertaining viewing experience.
 It’s like Cliffhanger meets Wrong Turn in Croatia.
-High Lane is definitely worth checking out if you haven’t seen it.
-It is available on DVD now.
+If you haven’t seen it, you’re missing out.